Mr. Malcolm's List: Plot

 Julia decides that Malcolm is suitably in love with Selina and decides it is time for her to reject him.
-However, Selina reveals she no longer wants to proceed with the plan, as she believes Malcolm is honourable and has no intention of hurting Julia.
+However, Selina reveals she no longer wants to proceed with the plan, as she believes Malcolm is honorable and has no intention of hurting Julia.

-At a masquerade, where Malcolm plans to propose to Selina, Julia has her maid call Selina away and lock her in a room before sending a message to Malcolm to meet him in secret, posing as Selina.
-When Malcolm proposes, Julia rejects him and runs away, only to be immediately found out by Selina, Malcolm, and Ossery.
-She reveals Malcolm's rejection still hurts her and that Selina was a participant in her scheme, causing Malcolm to become upset and reject Selina as well.
+At the masquerade, where Malcolm plans to propose to Selina, Julia has her maid call Selina away and lock her in a room.
+Then she sends a message to Malcolm to meet him in secret, posing as Selina.
+When he proposes, Julia rejects him with a similar list to his and runs away, only to be immediately found out by Selina, Malcolm, and Ossory.
+Julia reveals Malcolm's rejection still hurts her and that Selina was a participant in her scheme, causing Malcolm to become upset and reject Selina as well.

-The following day, a guilt-ridden Julia tries another scheme to reunite Malcolm and Selina but is dissuaded by Ossery, who confesses he has fallen in love with her.
-Malcolm and Selina later find themselves alone in the garden, and Malcolm accuses Selina of trying to trap him in an engagement.
+The following day, a guilt-ridden Julia tries another scheme to reunite Malcolm and Selina but is dissuaded by Ossory, who confesses he has fallen in love with her.
+Malcolm and Selina later are led to be alone in the garden with unsigned notes, so Malcolm accuses Selina of trying to trap him in an engagement.
 Infuriated, she wishes him luck with his list.

 After Julia apologizes, Selina decides to leave for home.
-As she does, Malcolm's mother blames her son for Selina's departure, revealing that she was the one who plotted to leave the two alone in the garden.
+As she does, Malcolm's mother blames her son for Selina's departure, revealing that she was the one who plotted to get the two alone in the garden.
 Malcolm chases after Selina and gives her a new list of everything he is looking for in a wife, the sole line reading "Selina Dalton".
+He proposes and she accepts.